Nicki Minaj: Why Hip Hop’s Queen Hasn’t Responded To Remy Ma’s Vicious Disses

 What’s the deal?
-Nicki Minaj hasn’t responded to Remy Ma’s vicious diss tracks because she’s chosen to ignore her rival for now, we’ve EXCLUSIVELY learned.
-Find out why the ‘Anaconda’ rapper feels like her hip hop crown isn’t up for grabs!
+Nicki Minaj still hasn’t responded to Remy Ma’s vicious diss tracks for several reasons, we’ve EXCLUSIVELY learned.
+Find out why the ‘Anaconda’ rapper feels confident that her hip hop crown isn’t up for grabs!

 Remy Ma, 36, has been dropping scathing diss tracks back to back, while fans still patiently wait for Nicki Minaj, 34, to respond with her own epic rhymes.
 However, they may have to keep sitting tight, since the “Anaconda” rapper has chosen to not fall into her challenger’s trap.
 “Nicki thinks that Remy’s below her, a second tier rapper even,” a source tells HollywoodLife.com EXCLUSIVELY.
 “Nicki’s not stupid.
 She knows all Remy wants to do is go toe-to-toe with the baddest female in rap in order to jump start her failed career.
 Nicki’s got nothing to prove.”